VictorRSingh/fragments/README.md

 # How to use

-Run
+Run the any of the following commands to start the server

 ```
 npm start

 ```

-This will allow you to run the server on localhost:8080 and be able to received requests on the API
+This will allow you to run the server on localhost:8080 and be able to receive requests on the API

 ```